 As with the above piece of advice, the method for overcoming excessive thinking is quite easy with some simple breathing exercises and a little bit of patience.

 My final thoughts on overcoming obstacles are this: Resistance is sneaky—no doubt about it.
 It will try and deceive you.
 And it will win many times before it stops having power over you.
-The trick, if there is indeed any trick when it comes to developing a meditation practice, is that while it may appear as if, in the moment, the Resistance is making a whole lotta sense, you must learn to first recognize resistance as Resistance with a capital R, and then ignore it if you are to gain the benefits of meditation.
+The trick, if there is indeed any trick when it comes to developing a meditation practice, is that while it may appear as if, at the moment, the Resistance is making a whole lotta sense, and you must, therefore, learn to first recognize resistance as Resistance with a capital R, and then ignore it if you are to gain the benefits of meditation.

 Creating a Daily Habit of Meditation